 You can adhere to a few guidelines to fix an air conditioner from dripping water into your house.

-- Check for proper installation: To avoid leaks, your air conditioner must be installed correctly.
+5. Check for proper installation: Your air conditioner must be installed correctly to avoid leaks.
 Ensure the appliance is installed levelly, the drain line is joined properly and slopes downward to allow for adequate drainage.

 You can avoid expensive repairs and property damage by preventing air conditioner leaks.
 Regular maintenance, cleaning the air filter, clearing the condensate drain line, keeping the area around the unit clear, insulating the air ducts, and checking for proper installation are all effective ways to prevent leaks.